jayhatha/rpdr-tracker/README.md

 Here's an ER diagram showing what's going on with the back end of this thing, including the tables for the yet-to-be-finished fantasy league features:

 ![erd](/screengrabs/dragraceerd.png)

+**ABOUT THAT FANTASY LEAGUE STUFF**

+I did manage to build about half of the features I'll eventually need for the fantasy league, including creating all the necessary tables.
+I added the ability to create a league and a team, and to make picks.

+Still to do:

+   * let admins enter the data for each week's performances, and score the league's picks accordingly
+   * let users join public leagues, or request approval to join private ones
+   * let admins approve or deny requests to join

+ I expect I'll be able to finish this stuff before this becomes a real portfolio piece.